What Does ICE Do?

 If you hear a news story about an immigration raid on a U.S. company; an arrest of an undocumented immigrant or human rights abuser within the U.S.; the detention of a criminal immigrant following release from prison; or the denial of a U.S. visa to a terrorist, an ICE operation was likely behind it or involved in it.

-How ICE Is Organized
+How ICE Operates

 Other than its administrative functions, ICE has two principal operating components: